- Increasing life expectancy will affect how much you need to save.

 Plan to thrive

-Today, there is a 50% chance that a 60-year-old man will live to 84 or older, and that a 60-year-old woman will live to at least age 87.
-For a 60-year-old couple, the odds are even better; there's a 50% chance that at least one person will make it to 91 or older.1 And if retirement savings have to last longer, they also have to bear the brunt of inflation for a longer period of time.
+Today, there is a 50 percent chance that a 60-year-old man will live to 84 or older, and that a 60-year-old woman will live to at least age 87.
+For a 60-year-old couple, the odds are even better; there's a 50 percent chance that at least one person will make it to 91 or older.1 And if retirement savings have to last longer, they also have to bear the brunt of inflation for a longer period of time.

-At an annual inflation rate of 3%, the purchasing power of your money would be cut in half in about 25 years.
+At an annual inflation rate of 3 percent, the purchasing power of your money would be cut in half in about 25 years.
 A retired couple with living expenses of $72,000 today would need approximately $146,000 to maintain the same lifestyle in 25 years.

 A financial advisor can help you consider investment strategies with the potential to increase your returns at a rate that outpaces inflation — helping position you for a long, rewarding retirement.

 Consider a range of investment options for retirement and longevity

 The upward trends in life expectancies mean that the total investment horizon is longer than you may have planned for.
 The good news is that this offers you more flexibility in the types of investments you can consider.

 How much you withdraw from your savings can have a big impact on your assets.
 If you withdraw too much over many years of retirement, you could be at risk of outliving your savings.
 The more conservatively you withdraw, the longer your savings could last.
 Conversely, taking too little from your savings could mean you don't enjoy the retirement you worked so hard to achieve.
 A conservative withdrawal rate of 3 percent to 4 percent is generally considered to be prudent for the long term.

 - Know what you have saved for retirement and how much you need to live each month.